govex/govex.github.io/guides/index.md

   </li>
   <li class="list-group-item">
     <h4>Focus Areas for a Data Governance Board</h4>
-    <p>A list of topics which members of a data governance group should consider focusing on during the course of their work.<p>
+    <p>A list of topics which members of a data governance group should consider focusing on during the course of their work.</p>
     <p>
       <a href="/data-governance/board/">Read online</a>
     </p>